benhoyt/juju-docs/sdk/pebble.md

 <a href="#heading--health-endpoint-and-probes"><h3 id="heading--health-endpoint-and-probes">Health endpoint and probes</h3></a>

-As of Juju version TODO:TBD, Pebble includes an HTTP `/v1/health` endpoint that allows a user to query the health of configured checks, optionally filtered by check level with the query string `?level=<level>` This endpoint returns an HTTP 200 status if the checks are healthy, HTTP 502 otherwise.
+As of Juju version 2.9.26, Pebble includes an HTTP `/v1/health` endpoint that allows a user to query the health of configured checks, optionally filtered by check level with the query string `?level=<level>` This endpoint returns an HTTP 200 status if the checks are healthy, HTTP 502 otherwise.

 Each check can specify a `level` of "alive" or "ready".
 These have semantic meaning: "alive" means the check or the service it's connected to is up and running; "ready" means it's properly accepting network traffic.
 These correspond to Kubernetes ["liveness" and "readiness" probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).